krishanthisera/CKS-Challenges/challenge-03.md

 ### Install

-Let download and install kube-bench on both the nodes. following steps should be perform on both the nodes,
+Lets download and install kube-bench on both the nodes. following steps should be perform on both the nodes,

 ```shell
 # CD in to the /opt directory